canonical/operator/STYLE.md

 ## Docs and docstrings

+### Use British English

+[Canonical's documentation style](https://docs.ubuntu.com/styleguide/en/) is to use British spellings, and we try to follow that here.
+For example, "colour" rather than "color", "labelled" rather than "labeled", "serialise" rather than "serialize", and so on.

+It's a bit less clear when we're dealing with code and APIs, as those normally use US English, for example, `pytest.mark.parametrize`, and `color: #fff`.

 ### Spell out abbreviations

-Prefer spelling out abbreviations and acronyms in docstrings, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", and "unit testing" rather than UT.
+Prefer spelling out abbreviations and acronyms in docstrings, for example, "for example" rather than "e.g.", "that is" rather than "i.e.", "and so on" rather than "etc", and "unit testing" rather than UT.